Tarrytown, New York: History

 The writer Washington Irving described Tarrytown in "The Legend of Sleepy Hollow" (1820).
-Irving began his story, "In the bosom of one of those spacious coves which indent the eastern shore of the Hudson, at that broad expansion of the river denominated by the ancient Dutch navigators of the Tappan Zee, and where they always prudently shortened sail and implored the protection of St. Nicholas when they crossed, there lies a small market town or rural port which by some is called Greenburgh, but which is more generally and properly known by the name of Tarry Town."
+Irving began his story, "In the bosom of one of those spacious coves which indent the eastern shore of the Hudson, at that broad expansion of the river denominated by the ancient Dutch navigators of the Tappan Zee, and where they always prudently shortened sail and implored the protection of St. Nicholas when they crossed, there lies a small market town or rural port which by some is called Greenburgh, but which is more generally and properly known by the name of Tarry Town.
+This name was given, we are told, in former days, by the good housewives of the adjacent country, from the inveterate propensity of their husbands to linger about the village tavern on market days."
 The Underground Railroad ran through Tarrytown prior to the end of the U.S. Civil War.

+By the middle of the 19th century, Tarrytown was developing as a trading center on the Albany Post Road and a commercial port on the Hudson River.
+The Industrial Revolution brought to it a station on the Hudson River Railroad, factories, banks, and waves of new arrivals.
+The first Croton Aqueduct, New York City’s original water supply system, passed through Tarrytown as part of its route to the city.
+It was built primarily by Irish immigrants (as was the Hudson River Railroad), many of whom settled in Tarrytown and the adjacent Beekman Town.
+Tarrytown incorporated as a village in 1870, and Beekman Town followed suit in 1874.
+The latter assumed the name North Tarrytown, drawing on the commercial success of its closest neighbor (it would change its name to "Sleepy Hollow" in 1996).
+Italian, German, and Eastern European immigrants began settling in the Tarrytowns in the late 19th and early 20th centuries to open stores and shops or work in mills, factories, and plants, the largest of which was the North Tarrytown Assembly.

-Tarrytown later became a favorite residence for many rich New Yorkers, including John D. Rockefeller, who first moved to Tarrytown in 1893.
+Tarrytown also became a favorite residence for many wealthy New Yorkers, including John D. Rockefeller, who first moved to Tarrytown in 1893.
 Kykuit, Rockefeller's elaborate mansion, was completed in 1906.
 In 1914, Kykuit became the site of numerous labor protests by radical anarchists, which protests were broken up by police in a series of violent clashes.
 Kykuit was the intended target of at least two bombing attacks planned by anarchists associated with the radical journalists Alexander Berkman and Luigi Galleani.